osho-20/osho-20/README.md

 <p align="center">
   I'm a Full-Stack Developer with a passion for Development.
   <br>
-  Currently exploring [Current Learning Focus] and having a blast with [Another Interesting Topic]!
+  Currently exploring Competitive Coding and having a blast with Full-Stack Development!
 </p>

 <h2 align="center">💻 Technologies & Tools</h2>